sandialabs/Fugu/docs/source/introduction.rst

 Fugu is a high-level framework specifically designed for developing spiking circuits in terms of computation graphs.
 Accordingly, with a base leaky-integrate-and fire (LIF) neuron model at its core, neural circuits are built as *bricks*.
 These foundational computations are then combined and composed as scaffolds to construct larger computations.
 This allows us to describe the streaming binary arithmetic circuits in terms of neural features common to most NMC architectures rather than platform specific designs.
 In addition to architectural abstraction, the compositionality concept of Fugu not only facilitates a hierarchical approach to functionality development but also enables adding pre and post processing operations to overarching neural circuits.
 Such properties position Fugu to help explore under what parameterization or scale a neural approach may offer an advantage.
-For example, prior work has analyzed neural algorithms for computational kernels like sorting, optimization, and graph analytics identifying different regions in which a neural advantage exists accounting for neural circuit setup, timing, or other factors
+For example, prior work has analyzed neural algorithms for computational kernels like sorting, optimization, and graph analytics identifying different regions in which a neural advantage exists accounting for neural circuit setup, timing, or other factors.

-Think of Fugu as a framework to ease the process of coding and deploying algorithms on spiking neuromorphic systems (think the neuromorphic comparative of CUDA for GPUs.)
+Think of Fugu as a framework to ease the process of coding and deploying algorithms on spiking neuromorphic systems.
 It is a managed IR between higher-level coding environments and low-level neuromorphic hardware and their compilers.
 Fugu's front end is written in Python, and it leverages NetworkX library to construct and manage the Fugu generated neural circuit.
 Fugu has 3 components whih provide connection between API and compiler output during compilation.
 1. A library of spiking neural algorithm (SNA) modules
 2. a collections of algorithms for linking SNA modules
 3. combined application graph output